Preventing Major Accidents

 Conservative Decision Making

 One of the main, overriding generic causes of the Deepwater Horizon accident was the lack of Conservative Decision Making.
-In our Stopping Human Error Course (the next one is being held virtually on October 26-27) we provide discussions about Conservative Decision Making and how lack of it can cause accidents.
+In our Stopping Human Error Course (CLICK HERE for the next scheduled course date and location), we provide discussions about Conservative Decision Making and how lack of it can cause accidents.
 We also provide an exercise to evaluate an accident and show how a lack of Conservative Decision Making led to a serious fire at a refinery.

 Learn to Stop Accidents With Conservative Decision Making